Python for Robotics: Building and Controlling Robots Using ROS

 ROS: The Robot Operating System

 ROS is an open-source framework designed for developing robot applications, offering a comprehensive collection of software libraries and tools.
 Its distributed architecture enables communication between multiple nodes, promoting modularity and flexibility.
 With standardized conventions and protocols, ROS simplifies development, testing, and control processes, fostering code reuse.
-Supporting various programming languages, including Python, ROS accommodates a diverse community of developers and facilitates accessibility in robotics, empowering them to create and control robots effectively.
+Supporting various programming languages, including Python, ROS accommodates a diverse community of developers and facilitates accessibility in robotics.

 Building Robots with Python and ROS

 Python can be used effectively with ROS to build robots from scratch or modify existing ones.
-ROS provides a set of libraries, such as rospy, which is the Python client library for ROS, enabling developers to create robot nodes and communicate with them.
+The following example demonstrates basic robot movement control ?

 import rospy